Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Toilet partition spec

-Bathroom stall slide latches and toilet partition locks are typically designed for thin partition panels (½”–¾” panel thickness) rather than standard door thickness.
+Designed for thin partition panels (½”–¾” panel thickness) rather than standard door thickness

 Stainless spec

-Commercial toilet partitions: 304 stainless steel or satin chrome finish; heavy-duty nylon guides; vandal-resistant screws
+Commercial toilet partitions: 304 stainless steel or satin chrome; heavy-duty nylon guides; vandal-resistant screws

 Coin release

-Better-quality bathroom privacy locks include a coin-slot mechanism on the exterior, which allows emergency release by a coin (for welfare/safety access if someone collapses inside)
+Better-quality bathroom privacy locks include a coin-slot mechanism on the exterior for emergency release.

 Installation